📅 Last Updated: March 25, 2026 | New startups added weekly

 Emerging Renewable Technologies:

-- Enhanced Geothermal: Companies like Fervo Energy and Eavor are using horizontal drilling techniques from oil & gas to access geothermal resources anywhere
+- Enhanced Geothermal: Horizontal drilling techniques from oil & gas are being repurposed to access geothermal resources anywhere on earth

-- Concentrated Solar Power: Heliogen and others use AI-optimized mirror arrays to generate industrial-grade heat
+- Concentrated Solar Power: AI-optimized mirror arrays generate industrial-grade heat for manufacturing and power generation

 Battery & Energy Storage Startups